julienmjaquet/web_scraping_tutorial/tutorial.md

 ## Part 2 : retrieve links to Swiss municipalities wikipedia pages <br/>

-The links are part of the html page we already retrieved (object "webage").
+The links are part of the html page we already retrieved (object "webpage").
 We are going to extract all links (in html code: "href") contained in the table only.

 ```
 links <- webpage %>%